 Determine the topic of our lesson

-What would you like to know about "Swamp"?
+What did you want to know about the topic “Swamp”?

 The lesson plan is posted: